awsdocs/aws-iot-sitewise-user-guide/doc_source/add-associated-assets.md

 # Associating and disassociating assets<a name="add-associated-assets"></a>

 If your asset's model defines any child asset model hierarchies, you can associate child assets to your asset\.
 Parent assets can access and aggregate data from associated assets\.
-For more information about hierarchical asset models, see [Defining relationships between assets \(hierarchies\)](asset-hierarchies.md)\.
+For more information about hierarchical asset models, see [Defining relationships between asset models \(hierarchies\)](asset-hierarchies.md)\.

 **Topics**
 + [Associating and disassociating assets \(console\)](#associate-asset-console)